Asabeneh/30-Days-Of-JavaScript/readMe.md

 Variables are _containers_ of data.
 Variables are used to _store_ data in a memory location.
 When a variable is declared, a memory location is reserved.
 When a variable is assigned to a value (data), the memory space will be filled with that data.
 To declare a variable, we use _var_, _let_, or _const_ keywords.

 For a variable that changes at a different time, we use _let_.
 If the data does not change at all, we use _const_.
-For example, PI, country name, gravity do no change, and we can use _const_.
+For example, PI, country name, gravity do not change, and we can use _const_.
 We will not use var in this challenge and I don't recommend you to use it.
 It is error prone way of declaring variable it has lots of leak.
 We will talk more about var, let, and const in detail in other sections (scope).
 For now, the above explanation is enough.

 A valid JavaScript variable name must follow the following rules: